 Each area council consists of representatives from Member businesses to ensure that Members are maximising the services and support available to them and to provide a strong local, sub-regional view of Members’ needs and of representational and lobbying issues.

 Who will be my contact at the Chamber?

-A Business Engagement Executives will act as your initial contact prior to your joining the Chamber.
-Once you join, you will be allocated a dedicated Account Executive as your main point of contact who will help you to maximise your membership.
-More information on the rest of the team can be found HERE
+A Business Engagement Executive will act as your initial contact prior to your joining the Chamber.
+Once you join, you will be allocated a dedicated Account Executive as your main point of contact who will help you to maximise your Membership.
+More information on the rest of the team can be found HERE.

 If I join your Chamber, do I get access to other Chambers?

-The Chamber of Commerce for Herefordshire & Worcestershire does from time to time run joint events with other Chambers.
-We also work closely with Chambers across the West Midland sharing ideas and best practice, but when you join the local Chamber you are only entitled to local benefits and services.
+The Chamber of Commerce for Herefordshire & Worcestershire does from time-to-time run joint events with other Chambers.
+We also work closely with Chambers across the West Midlands sharing ideas and best practice, but when you join the local Chamber you are only entitled to local benefits and services.

 How do I become a Training Course provider for the Chamber?

 If you are interested in becoming a trainer provider for the Chamber, take a regular look on our website where the Training team will post tenders for course requirements.
 Training providers are required to be Members of the Chamber.